 Introductory sentence for Administrative Rules - The standards will go into effect July 1, 2021.
 Public libraries receiving state payments must meet the Essential Standards by July 1, 2022 and each year following.

-Essential Standards - Library Board Meetings, Governance, Duties, Working with the Director
+Essential Standards - Library Board , Governance, and Working with the Director

 The library is established per Title 7, Title 22, or through the legal process practiced by a Tribal Council.

-The Board complies with Montana’s Open Meeting Laws.
+The Board meets at least 6 times a year and complies with Montana’s Open Meeting Laws when meeting.

-The library complies with the Secretary of State’s guidelines for records retention.

-While engaged in library matters, board members and the Library Director comply with local, state, and federal laws.

-Board members learn the services the library provides to users and the role of the board in providing administrative and financial oversight and planning for new services for users.
-This information is provided so that Board members understand their roles in relation to the board chair, the library director, staff, and the local government funding body.

-The Board meets at least 6 times a year.
+3. Board members learn about the services the library provides to users,the role of the board in providing administrative and financial oversight, and planning for new services for users.
+4. The Board receives at least 3 hours of continuing education each year..

-The Board adopts bylaws and rules for its own transaction of business and for the government of the library, not inconsistent with law.

-At least one board member is certified by the Montana State Library.
-The Board receives at least 3 hours of continuing education each year..

-The Board understands the revenue sources that fund the library, the budgeting process, and adopts a budget for the library accordingly.
+5. The Board understands the revenue sources that fund the library, the budgeting process, and adopts a budget for the library.

-At least 70% of the revenue of a library created under Title 7 or Title 22 is from local tax revenues.
+6. For a library created under Title 7 or Title 22 at least 70% of the revenue of is from local tax revenues.
 Grants, donations, and other revenue sources supplement but do not supplant local tax support.
 If a tribal college library serves tribal members, the Tribal Council recognizes and supports the efforts of the library to obtain funding.

-The Board annually evaluates its work.

-The Board and Director create and regularly review a mission statement for the library.

-The Board and Director identify and discuss community needs and aspirations.
+7. Library budget reflects inflationary growth.
+If the library board and director are unable to reflect growth necessary to keep up with inflationthey document that they have made their local government officials aware of the fact that the library budget is not keeping pace with inflation.

-The Board and Director identify in writing what they want to accomplish in the next 3-5 years.
+8. The Board and Director identify in writing what they want to accomplish in the next 3-5 years, and that plan is focused on meeting community needs The Board and Director annually review their plan and progress made.

-Board
+9. The Board adopts emergency response plans that ensure the safety of the public and staff as the primary priority.

-The Director or designee submits the Montana Public Library Annual Statistical Report to the Montana State Library.
+10. The Director or designee submits the Montana Public Library Annual Statistical Report to the Montana State Library.
 The Board and Director annually review public library statistics.

-The Board and Director annually review progress on achieving the library’s goals and mission.

-The Board adopts policies that reflect the mission and goals of the library.
+11. The Board adopts and regularly reviews policies that reflect the mission and goals of the library.
 The policies govern use of the library, its materials, and services.
-The Board reviews library policies to ensure safe operation of the library and for potential barriers to use.
-It reviews policies on a regular schedule set by the Board, but no single policy goes more than 4 years without review.
+No single policy goes more than 4 years without review.

-15. The Board and Director identify what level of funding the library needs to achieve the library’s mission.
-The Board and Director explore and identify ways to obtain sufficient resources.